KaviyaGopi/gemma-3N/README.md

 2. Review Android Studio's build logs
 3. Ensure all dependencies are properly synchronized
 4. Verify that the target device meets minimum requirements (API 26+)

+## To generate an APK from this code base, follow these steps:

+1. Build the APK using Gradle (from the command line)

+   - Open a terminal or PowerShell window.
+   - Navigate to your project root directory:
+     `...\gemma-3N`

+   - Run the Gradle build command:
+     `.\gradlew assembleDebug`
+     This will generate a debug APK.

+2. Find the APK
+   After the build completes, your APK will be located at:
+   `...\gemma-3N\app\build\outputs\apk\debug\app-debug.apk`

+3. (Optional) Build a Release APK
+   For a release APK (unsigned by default), run:
+   `.\gradlew assembleRelease`

+The release APK will be in:

+`...\gemma-3N\app\build\outputs\apk\release\app-release.apk`

+You can now install the APK on your device or emulator using adb install or by dragging it onto an emulator window.
+If you need a signed APK for Play Store, let me know!